A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 many different languages and they are not isomorphic as a language is the reflection of a specific culture and a specific context.
 *  what makes a good word embedding space depends heavily on your task: the perfect word embedding space for an English-language movie review sentiment analysis model may look very different from the perfect embedding space for an English-language legal document classification model, because the importance of certain semantic relationships varies from task to task.

+It is thus reasonable to __learn__ a new embedding space with every new task.
+Thankfully, backpropagation makes this really easy, and Keras makes it even easier.
+It's just about learning the weights of a layer: the `Embedding` layer.

 </p>